andrewacashner/hearingfaithms/chapters/chapter-3.md

 (m.
 44); and the cadences at the end of the estribillo and of both coplas are also on G.
-These cadence points are in line with the prescriptions of contemporary theorists for modal counterpoint, while also punctuating the sections of the poem and making its grammatical and rhetorical structure clear to listeners.
+These cadence points are in line with the prescriptions of contemporary theorists for modal counterpoint.
 [@Cerone:Melopeo, 873--882, 883--885, 907--912; @Judd:RenaissanceModalTheory,
 364--406; @Barnett:TonalOrganization17C]
+Padilla uses thsoe conventions to punctuate the sections of the poem and make its grammatical and rhetorical structure clear to listeners.

-The composer has paid close attention to both metrical patterns and details of accentuation and diction.
+The composer has paid close attention to both metrical patterns and details of accentuation and diction, at the levels of strophes, verses, and individual words.
 Padilla begins the piece with the voices of the first choir moving together rhythmically to declaim the words in something like choral recitative.
+Padilla sets the first two lines of poetry (mm.
+1--10) with relatively long note values on the stressed syllables, creating a deliberate, careful tone that embodies the poetic exhortation to "pay attention" to what is sung.
 For this poetry in *romance* meter, Padilla has the singers declaim the eight-syllable lines in pairs, with emphasis on the assonant even-numbered lines.
-In the Spanish national epic *Cantar de mío Cid*, the *romance* meter is arranged in sixteen-syllable lines, with a *caesura* in the middle and assonance at the end.
-[@Navarro:Metrica, XXX; @MenendezPidal:Crestomatia, 32--50; cf. also Old English
-and Germanic poetry.]
+He has the singers pause briefly between verse pairs, and punctuates the assonant lines with clear points of harmonic arrival.
+He articulates the end of the strophes in the introduction with full cadences.
-Padilla's setting aurally projects the text as though it were arranged like
+Padilla's setting thus aurally projects the text as though it were arranged like
 this:

 -----------------------------   ---------------------------